 - Three reference films on good practices and energy-saving technologies in public buildings. - Templates for brochures and leaflets, to be used by building managers to prepare their own brochures and leaflets, in a simple and legible way presenting the motives and legitimacy of investments in energy-efficient technologies in public buildings. - A list of golden rules, containing ten golden rules for the proper operation of energy-efficient buildings.
-Showing examples of how to apply good practices, each of them should be used by mana-
+Showing examples of how to apply good practices, each of them should be used by managers to ensure that their projects are carried out well.